-The Gap of Dunloe tour departs daily from the Lake Hotel at around 10am and you can expect to be finished about 4pm
+The Gap of Dunloe tour departs daily from the Lake Hotel at around 10 am and you can expect to be finished by 4 / 4.30 pm

-For Groups we can organise these trips from our Hotel Peir.
+For Groups, we can organize these trips from our Hotel Pier.

 The tour starts by bus which will collect visitors from the Lake Hotel around 10.15 AM.
-Passenger’s are then dropped off at Kate Kearney’s Cottage just before the mouth of the Gap.
-Here you can take a Pony and Trap or you can opt to walk 7 miles through the Gap and over the Head of the Gap.
-You will pass many smaller lakes on route as you travel through the Gap of Dunloe.
+Passengers are then dropped off at Kate Kearney’s Cottage just before the start of the Gap of Dunloe.
+Here you can take a Pony and Trap or you can opt to walk 7 miles through the Gap by all the smaller lakes and eventually going over the Head of the Gap.
+You will pass many smaller lakes on the route as you travel through the Gap of Dunloe.

-Then you descend down into the Black Valley and continue on to Lord Brandon’s Cottage which is a delightful tea room where snacks and tea and coffee are served, it is a good idea to take a moment to refresh yourself at this point as the next part of the journey is a 13 mile boat journey.
+From the Head of the Gap (highest point) you descend down into the Black Valley and continue on to Lord Brandon’s Cottage, which is a delightful tea room where snacks, tea and coffee are served.
+It is a good idea to take a moment to refresh yourself at this point as the next part of the journey is a 13-mile boat journey.

-The boat trip begins at Lord Brandon’s Cottage and heads down to the Upper lake, you can see Ladies view (where Queen Victoria and her ladies in waiting took their rest) and the high Kerry mountains.
+The boat trip begins at Lord Brandon’s Cottage and heads down to the Upper Lake, you can see Ladies view (where Queen Victoria and her ladies in waiting took their rest) and the high Kerry mountains.
 There is a scattering of smaller islands on either side.
-Next you will head on the Long Range river and six mile bridge with the Eagles Nest on your left.
+Next, you will head to the Long Range river and six-mile bridge with the Eagles Nest on your left.
 Meandering down the calm flowing river you will get to the Meeting of the Waters, here you will descend down under the right arch into calm flowing waters by Dinis Cottage.

 Muckross Lake to the Lower Lake and Ross Castle